Tiny Home Mortgage In Canada

 Instead of applying for a traditional mortgage to finance the purchase of a tiny home, there are other sources of financing available.
 The type you choose will depend on the amount you need to borrow, the exact type of house you’re buying, and your financial and credit profile.

-If the tiny house you’re buying can be classified as an RV — which means it’s portable and perched up on wheels — then an RV loan might be most appropriate.
+If the tiny house you’re buying is considered an RV — which is portable and mounted on wheels — then an RV loan might be most appropriate.
 An RV loan provides you with a lump sum of money upfront for you to use to buy the home.
 Then, you repay the loan amount, plus interest, in installment payments.

 Pros

-• Collateral – You can use your tiny home as collateral for these loans, which means you may qualify for a higher amount or lower rate.
+• Collateral – You can use your tiny home as security for these loans, which means you may qualify for a higher amount or lower rate.

 • Low Payments – Long-term financing is also available to help you keep your monthly payments low.